 - (a) Eligibility for Sick Leave with Pay.
 Graduate Employees shall be eligible for sick leave with pay immediately upon accrual. - (b) Availability for Sick Leave with Pay.
 Sick Leave accruals will be available at the beginning of each academic term that the Graduate Employee receives an appointment.
-Accrual balances may be viewed by the Graduate Employee in the online time and attendance system accessed through the employee portal. - (c) Determination of Service for Sick Leave with Pay.
-Time worked and sick leave with pay shall be included in determining the accrual of sick leave hours provided. - (d) Accrual Rate of Sick Leave.
+Accrual balances may be viewed by the Graduate Employee in the online time and attendance system accessed through the EmpCenter at mytime.oregonstate.edu the employee portal. - (c) Determination of Service for Sick Leave with Pay.
+Time worked and sick leave with pay shall be included in determining the pro-rata accrual of sick leave hours provided.

+(d) Accrual Rate of Sick Leave.
 Graduate Employees shall accrue sick leave at the following rate per academic term: